sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 updated: 2023-01-17
 category: how-to-content
 ingress:
-  With the Pages feature, you can build static pages on your marketplace directly from Flex Console.
+  With the Pages feature, you can build content pages on your marketplace directly from Flex Console.
 This how-to guide shows how to create a blog-style library of interlinked articles on your marketplace.
 published: true
 ---

-The Pages feature allows you to create different types of static content.
+The Pages feature allows you to create different types of content.
 Using the different content elements – article, feature, column – you can build a wide range of different types of pages.

-One use case for creating static content is to have a library of articles related to your marketplace topic.
+One use case for creating content is to have a library of articles related to your marketplace topic.
 This guide shows you how to create an interlinked library of content using the Pages feature.

 This article assumes that your client app can handle [hosted content assets](/concepts/content-management/).
 You can